eleurent/make-lstm-great-again/README.md

 263 exclamation points ending the tweet out of 834 tweets (32%) in generated data
 ```
 The overall proportions seem to be respected.

+### MY COMPUTER IS STUCK ON CAPS LOCK, WHAT DO I DO?

-Likewise, a lot of tweets contain at least one capitalized word
+Likewise, a lot of tweets contain at least one uppercase word.
+The frequency is again respected in the generated dataset.
+Most common uppercase words also match.

 ```
 1123 tweets containing an uppercase word out of 3230 tweets (35%) in input data 278 tweets containing an uppercase word out of 834 tweets (33%) in generated data

-25 most common capitalized words in input dataset:
+25 most common uppercase words in input dataset:
 AMERICA: 117
 GREAT: 107
 MAKE: 104